-- It is a requirement for Australian rough diamond exports to be sealed in tamper proof containers with the original Certificate issued by the Australian Export Authority on the outside of the container. - Australian mines operate in partnership with the Export Authority and send information on their exports to the relevant import Authority and the Australian Export Authority.
+- It is a requirement for Australian rough diamond exports to be sealed in tamper proof containers with the original Certificate issued by the Australian Export Authority on the outside of the container. - Australian mines operate in partnership with the Export Authority.
 The Australian Export Authority sends advanced notices of all other rough diamond shipments, containing information on carat weight, value, importer, certificate number and HS code, to the relevant Import Authority. - All exports and imports are recorded on computerised databases by the relevant Authority.